 It’s best to arrive at the Vatican before 9 am to have enough time in the day to see everything and miss the tourist rush, which can quickly lead to very long wait times in line.

-Stop one is St. Peter’s Basilica, one of Rome’s most famous religious landmarks.
-Even though it’s a little tiring, it’s definitely worth your time to climb to the top of the dome, where you’ll be rewarded with a jaw-dropping views.
+Stop one is St. Peter’s Basilica, one of Rome’s most famous religious landmarks in Italy.
+Even though it’s a little tiring, it’s definitely worth your time to climb to the top of the dome, where you’ll be rewarded with jaw-dropping views.

 When you come down from the Basilica, follow the signs for the Vatican Museums, where you can tour the galleries of famous Renaissance painters and artists, as well as the world-renowned Sistine Chapel, with its masterpiece by Michelangelo.